smartcontractkit/documentation/docs/External Initiators/external-initiators-introduction.md

 External initiators allow jobs in a node to be initiated depending on some external condition.
 The ability to create and add external initiators to Chainlink nodes enables blockchain agnostic cross-chain compatibility.

 Communication between External Initiators is handled by the Initiator Bridge.
 These bridges are defined in the `bridges` tab, and are the same bridges used to define external adapters.

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Note
+>
-  "body": "At this time of writing, external initiators do not show up in the bridges tab.
-However, they act exactly the same as if they did.", "title": "Note"
+> At this time of writing, external initiators do not show up in the bridges tab.
+However, they act exactly the same as if they did.
-}
-[/block]

 Initiator Bridges handle the authentication to and from the External Initiator and where to send the messages.
 When creating a Bridge two parameters are required:

 1. A Name
 2. A URL